-- You can claim the work-related portion of other expenses that relate to your employment, such as union and professional association fees. - You can't claim private expenses such as childcare, fines, music, a flu shot or vaccinations, including Q fever vaccination. - You can't claim a deduction if the cost was met or reimbursed by your employer.
+- You can claim union fees, professional association fees and safety equipment such as goggles and breathing masks. - 8 You can't claim private expenses, such as: - parking at your normal place of work, or public transport, taxi or ride share expenses from home to work - flu shots and other vaccinations, even if you're required to have them for work - music subscriptions - childcare fees. - You can't claim a deduction if the cost was met or reimbursed by your employer.